nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 2.
 Collect the Necessary Information

 License applications generally require that both parties provide some information about themselves, such as their names, ages, genders, dates of birth, occupations, and residences.
+Applicants must also provide the full name of their intended spouse.
 If you were previously married, you must provide proof of your annulment or divorce.
 However, a death certificate is not required for widowed applicants.
-Other details that may be needed during an application include the parent names for both parties, social security number, and mailing information.
+Other details that may be needed during an application include the parents’ names for both parties, social security numbers, and mailing information.

 Step 3.
 Submit your Application

-Most County Clerks require that applicants submit license applications together in person.
-However, a marriage license may be issued to only one party in certain scenarios.
+Most County Clerks require that both spouses appear together in person to submit the license application.
+However, a marriage license may be issued to only one party in specific scenarios.
 For instance, some counties provide single-party marriage license exceptions in cases where the second applicant is incarcerated or hospitalized.

 Marriage licenses cost approximately $102, but a convenience fee may be included for credit card/debit card payments.
-Unlike some states, Nevada has no waiting period.
-Licenses can be issued on the same day of an application.
+Unlike some states, Nevada has no waiting period, and licenses can be issued on the same day of application.

 Note: Unlike some states, Nevada does not require a blood test for marriage licenses.
 However, both parties must provide a valid government-issued photo ID to prove their identity.
-Some acceptable options include a driver's license, US passport, military ID card, permanent resident card, and certificate of naturalization.
+Some acceptable options include a driver’s license, a U.S. passport, a military ID card, a permanent resident card, and a naturalization certificate.

 Almost anyone can obtain marriage records in Nevada.
 The Office of Vital Statistics maintains an index of all marriage information filed in the state from 1968 through 2015.
-Record seekers can obtain marriage certificates by writing to the county recorder's office where the marriage occurred.
-Requesters can also obtain marriage information by searching through the database maintained by the custodian office.
+Record seekers can obtain marriage certificates by writing to the county recorder’s office where the marriage occurred, or the town clerk’s office if applicable.
+Requesters can also obtain marriage information by searching through the database maintained by the custodian’s office.

 Is Nevada a Common Law State for Marriage?

-Common law marriages aren't recognized in Nevada following the abolishment of such unions in 1943.
-However, Nevada still recognizes the validity of any common-law marriage created in states that permit such unions.
+Nevada no longer recognizes common law marriages after they were abolished in 1943.
+However, Nevada still acknowledges the validity of any common law marriage created in states that permit such unions.

 Common law marriages refer to unions where a couple presents as married without the formalities of obtaining a marriage license or having a wedding ceremony.
 Such marriages are fully or partially recognized in several states, including Colorado, Iowa, Kansas, South Carolina, and Texas.
 Although the rules for common law unions vary across different states, some of the general requirements include: